enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/logging.rst

 For JQM itself
 *******************

 JQM itself uses the `slf4j` logging API everywhere.
-Behind the API, it uses `org.apache.felix.logback` which is an implementation of the OSGi logging specification using logback.
+Behind the API, it uses `logback`.

-.. note:: why not use directly the OSGi logging service to log instead of slf4j?
-Because we avoid too many dependencies on OSGi when the subject is not directly about modularity.

 In turn, we have a logging configuration which will create a file JQM_ROOT/jqm.log per day (max size 1GB) and archive the latest five files, purging the older ones.